 The Teaching of Reiki

-• Be kind to others (HIto ni shinesetsu ni).
+• Just for today, I will be kind to others (HIto ni shinesetsu ni).

 Have you ever experienced reiki?

 If you are interested in learning reiki you can do so by studying with a reiki master in person or over distance, for example through an online course.
 Some people believe that studying and being attuned to reiki in person is superior to doing so over distance but many successful reiki healers have trained in this way.
 Studying reiki via distance learning can be more accessible for many people, for example, if you cannot find a reiki master nearby or have difficulty travelling.
 Depending on your teacher it may also be possible for you to study online or by post but receive your attunements in person.
 If this is not possible or practical your attunements can be sent to you over distance in the same way that Reiki healing is.
 Another method that may be used to send attunements is a chi ball.
 A chi ball is a ball of energy that contains the information needed for your attunement.
 This is created and sent by the teacher and will remain until the energy is called in by the intended recipient.
 Chi balls are a very convenient method of sending and receiving attunements as the teacher and student do not have to be available at the same time for it to work.

 There are many places online that offer courses in reiki but take care to read reviews and do some research beforehand to ensure that they are reputable and that the course materials cover what you wish to learn.
 It is also important to check that attunements are included as without these you will not be able to connect to and use reiki energy or progress to the next level.
 This can also lead to extra expense if you have to pay for the attunements separately.
 If you decide you would prefer to learn from a reiki master in person it is still important to check that they are reputable and to be sure of what will be included.